SarkarShubhdeep/wake-up-time-checker/README.md

 A terminal command which can be run from anywhere on system and creates a .csv to record the wake-up times in the mornings.

-NOTE: There is no need to create a file log.csv file manually.

-Place the python file anywhere you want and run it with following command.
+Place the python file anywhere you want and run it the with following command.

 ```python
 python PATH_TO_FILE earlymoring TIME